EuroProofNet/europroofnet.github.io/_pages/WG2/Symposium/meeting.md

 breadcrumbs: true
 ---

-This will be the final meeting of the WG2.
+This will be the final meeting of the WG2 and the International Workshop on Highlights in Organizing and Optimizing Proof-logging Systems (WHOOPS'25).
 It is part of the [Final EuroProofNet Symposium](https://europroofnet.github.io/Symposium/).

-**Date:** Thursday 11th to Saturday 13th (or Sunday 14th)
+**Date:** Thursday 11th to Saturday 13th (WG2), Saturday 13th and Sunday 14th (WHOOPS'25)

 **Venue:**  [Institut Pascal](https://www.institut-pascal.universite-paris-saclay.fr/), 530 Rue André Rivière, 91400 Orsay [[access]](access.md) [[hotels]](hotels.md) [[food options]](food.md)